dboston528/books-cli/README.md

 # Welcome to the google books cli book management system!

-We are currently on version 1.0.0
+We are currently on version 1.0.0 of th application

 After downloading the folder application:

 `cd` into the folder and run `npm install`, so you have all of your dependencies.

+## I should probably mention the requirements:

 Reccomended node version
 10.15.1

-check node version run `node -v`
+You can check the node version by running `node -v` in your terminal.

-Don't have node?
+## Don't have node?

-Heade over to the (Node.js)[https://nodejs.org/en/] web site to get it installed.
+Head over to the [Node.js](https://nodejs.org/en/) website to get it installed on your machine.

+## How to use the application

-If you After that, you should use the following command to search for books using the command line interface:
+After getting everything set up, you can use the following command to search for books using the terminal:

 `node books.js search` or `node books.js s`